vinod2rahul/MS4-GraphicDesignServices/README.md

 # 2. Access

-Every user will be provided with complete information about all designs available that was shared by a admin
+Every user will be provided with complete information about all designs available that was shared by an admin

 # 3. Order